 This course includes practical experiences in an approved business setting in conjunction with regular class meetings.
 The class sessions will be devoted to discussing topics that will enhance the student's employability skills.
-Internships are available for Accounting, Management, and Marketing.
+Internships are available for Accounting, Management and Marketing.
+This course may be taken as a substitution for the capstone course of the Marketing degree.
 (Prerequisite: Permission of Accounting or Business Program Director - Applications and resumes required).